zlice/fireball-mouse/README.md

 - Hall sensor placement could be better.
 If the PCB is redone, it may be better to put 2 sensors on the side or directly in front+behind the joystick if possible.
 - Fire/flip/enter and joystick may feel better if a bit taller.
 Left/Right clicks ended up being higher than expected.
 - Left/Right click feel is more precise to adjust than I expected.
 Part of this is due to the light weight top and back mounting.
 The double prong mounts that commercial mice use help prevent rocking side-to-side which created a very uneven, unpredictable and bad click feel.
 If I try again it may be ideal to mount clicks directly under where they connect somehow, or at least separately.
+- Add capacitors to hall sensor outputs to smooth out noise

 # Shoutouts